This chapter provides an overview of Oracle Database.

-For example, the database must prevent the lost update problem, which occurs when one transaction sees uncommitted changes made by another concurrent transaction.
+For example, the database must prevent the dirty read problem, which occurs when one transaction sees uncommitted changes made by another concurrent transaction.

 The database can also provide read consistency to all queries in a transaction, known as transaction-level read consistency.
 In this case, each statement in a transaction sees data from the same point in time, which is the time at which the transaction began.

 A database server is the key to information management.

 In general, a server reliably manages a large amount of data in a multiuser environment so that users can concurrently access the same data.
 A database server also prevents unauthorized access and provides efficient solutions for failure recovery.

 Database and Instance